JosephEoff/josepheoff.github.io/_posts/2023-06-08-pfaff30-31-5-stripping.md

 |-------------|
 |![First success](/assets/2023-06-08-pfaff30-31-5-stripping/5.jpg)|

-I started scraping with a wooden paddle because I was afraid to scratch up the iron of the machine.
+I started scraping with a wooden paddle because I was afraid of scratching the iron of the machine.
 That didn't work well, so I switched to a regular steel bladed putty knife.

 |Progress|
 |--------|